jgoerzen/docker-bbs-renegade/dosbox/README.md

 The environment variable VNCPASSWORD can set the password for the VNC console (maximum 8 characters, a limitation of tightvncserver).
 If you do not set one, a random password will be assigned on each start of the container, and logged in the docker logs.
+VNC is exposed on port 5901.

 This is prepared by John Goerzen <jgoerzen@complete.org> and the source can be found at https://github.com/jgoerzen/docker-bbs/tree/master/dosbox